sniffnet/sniffnet.github.io/_layouts/home.md

 <div>
 <img align="right" width="75" src="{{ 'assets/img/rust.png' | relative_url }}" alt="" />
-Last but not least, this application is totally developed in <b>Rust</b>: a modern programming language to build <b>efficient and reliable</b> software, emphasizing performance and safety
+Last but not least, this application is totally developed in <b>Rust</b>: a modern programming language to build <b>efficient and reliable</b> software, emphasizing performance and safety.
 </div>

 <hr/>